afreenportfolio/MarketPulse-Real-Time-Finance-Engine/README.md

 2. Developed a Python script that iterates through nested timeseries data to extract key metrics (Open, High, Low, Close, Volume)

 ### Setup Instructions:
+1. Install the required libraries by running pip install -r requirements.txt in your terminal.
-1. Run the Python script to fetch the key metrics through the nested timeseries
+2. Run the Python script to fetch the key metrics through the nested timeseries
-2. Your data pipeline is ready!
+3. Your data pipeline is ready!